Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 I'm 30 this year.

-Um there's also polling here that thankfully suggests that the Green Party isn't exactly polling that well.
+There's also polling here that thankfully suggests that the Green Party isn't exactly polling that well.

 So I think we're going to be safe in our rental properties for now.

-Um reform leading the pack by a pretty significant margin.
+Reform leading the pack by a pretty significant margin.

-We've seen the Conservatives, we've seen the Greens, we've seen Labour, all the left wing parties, and maybe you want to vote for an independent, maybe you're sick of the party system.
+We've seen the Conservatives, we've seen the Greens, we've seen Labour, all the left-wing parties.

-Well, the independents want to declare war on Israel.
+Well, the Independents want to declare war on Israel.

-Um hang on, are they independents or are they part members of your party now?
+Hang on, are they independents or are they part members of your party now?

 I don't know.